China Travel Restrictions & Travel Advisory

 1. Visa

-If you still hold a valid Chinese visa (any type including a tourist visa, 10-year visa, etc.), you can use it to enter China.
+If you still hold a valid Chinese visa (any type including a tourist visa, 10-year visa, a port visa, etc.), you can use it to enter China.

 If you don't have a Chinese visa or your visa has expired, you can apply for a new one.
 All visas can now be applied for, including tourist visas, business visas, work visas, and so on.
 (International visitors can apply for a tourist visa to the Chinese Mainland in Hong Kong.)